kraxarn/KraxBot/README.md

-Hello and welcome to the public version of KraxBot!
+Welcome to the public version of KraxBot!
 ==============

 #### Warning!
 The bot is being recreated!
 The current code may be incomplete and unstable.